Coaching carousel: Tracking the hirings and firings in the Power Four

-College football's coaching carousel continues to spin.
+College football's coaching carousel is slowing down after a dizzying frenzy.
 Eleven Power Four coaches were fired this fall and another in March.
-Kentucky's Mark Stoops was the latest one shown the door and the fifth from the Southeastern Conference.
+Kentucky's Mark Stoops was the last one shown the door and the fifth from the Southeastern Conference.

-Unprecedented parity, revenue-sharing and access to the expanded College Football Playoff creating a win-now approach for administrators and decision-makers.
+Unprecedented parity, revenue-sharing and access to the expanded College Football Playoff have created a win-now approach for administrators.

 Florida State's Mike Norvell, Maryland's Mike Locksley, Wisconsin's Luke Fickell and Baylor's Dave Aranda got hot-seat reprieves and will return in 2026.

-Ole Miss coach Lane Kiffin's decision to leave for LSU sped up the hiring cycle, with Memphis coach Ryan Silverfield, South Florida coach Alex Golesh and Tulane coach Jon Sumrall getting called up from the Group of Five to take over Power Four programs.
-Offensive coordinators Collin Klein (Texas A&M) and Will Stein (Oregon) also are guys to keep an eye on in the hiring cycle.
+Ole Miss coach Lane Kiffin's decision to leave for LSU sped up the hiring cycle, with Memphis coach Ryan Silverfield, North Texas coach Eric Morris, South Florida coach Alex Golesh and Tulane coach Jon Sumrall getting called up from the Group of Five to lead Power Four programs.

 Fired: Sam Pittman, 63, on Sept.
 28, 2025.